KEY DATES & TIMES

 Welcome to The Salvation Army Independent Schools

-YOS Lawnton and Riverview currently operate for students in years 10 to 12.
-TQCCAS operates for students in years 9 and 10 and our Oasis College operates for students in years 11 and 12.
-Our team of teachers, teacher aids and youth workers support young people who are struggling with adversities, such as mental and physical health, legal and other educational barriers.
+YOS Lawnton and YOS Lawnton (Riverview) currently operate for students in years 10 to 12.
+Our team of teachers, teacher aides and youth workers support young people who are struggling with adversities, such as mental and physical health, legal matters and other educational barriers.
 Every opportunity for extra assistance needed to overcome individual adversities and build independence is made available to each young person.

 The Salvation Army distributes 100% of all Commonwealth and State education funding to the schools for the benefit of our students and the communities we serve.
 The funding is worked out for each school at a Commonwealth level in accordance with the Australian Education Act 2013 section 78 4(a) under Division 2 of Part 3.